 Anchored on the agriculture value chain, the LSA also includes a successful agri-processing enterprise owned by a processor who is not necessarily a farmer/farm family.
 The agri-processor, together with his/her processing enterprise, focused on the processing of agricultural products for the non-farming community members to learn from.

 Learning Site for Agriculture II

 The Farmer/Farm Family is referred as Farmer-Trainer.
 The activities covers the value chain approach from production, processing/value adding, packaging and successful marketing strategies.
 They have functional facilities needed to undertake live-in training and extension activities such as classroom with training equipment.

 A model that showcases the development of an ordinary farm to an agribusiness farm which would redound to increase farm income, proving agriculture as viable and productive livelihood and source of income, and the benefits of value-adding through agri-processing.

 Accreditation of Private Agriculture and Fisheries Extension Service Provider (PAF-ESP)

 The accreditation of PAF-ESP aims to hasten and improve the delivery of agricultural and fisheries extension services to the farmers, fisherfolk, indigenous people (IP), agrarian reform beneficiaries, and other stakeholders in support of the thrusts of R.A.
 8435 and R.A.
 11511.

-For list of accredited Learning Sites, School for Practical Agriculture and Extension Service Provider click here.
+For list of accredited Learning Sites, and Extension Service Provider click here.